MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/assignments/hw1.md

 ## Usage

-Do the following steps to set up the assignment:
+Follow the steps below to set up the assignment:
 - Have the [JupyterLab](https://jupyter.org/install) environment ready.
 - Download the notebook file by clicking on the download icon at the top of the webpage when visiting the notebook pages.
 - Open the original notebook file and start doing the assignment.

-- Do not check the answer cell before practicing the tasks by yourself.
+Follow the steps below to do the assignment:
+- First, for each task, try your best to implement the solution without checking the answer.
+- In the meantime, use the hint in the task description.
+You can also check the functions that are mentioned in the hint online.
+- Try your best to implement the solution using the functions in the hint.
+If you still have no clue, check the answer, understand how it works, and implement the solution again by yourself.
+- If there are parts that you do not understand, feel free to ask questions during the work sessions or on Canvas.

 ## Additional Recourses